 This article will look at modafinil scientifically, referencing studies and published material, to determine whether modafinil has side effects that you should be concerned about if taking it as a ‘smart drug’.

-This article will be as based in fact and science as possible, taking material from authoritative sources such as medical publications, the Food and Drug Administration (FDA), and the National Health Service (NHS).
+This article will be as based on fact and science as much as possible, taking material from authoritative sources such as medical publications, the Food and Drug Administration (FDA), and the National Health Service (NHS).

 It aims to provide a balanced, fair assessment of modafinil’s side effects.
 As always, you can find our references at the end of the page.